To restore access to year-round Federal Pell Grants.

 Length: 4 pages

-This bill was introduced on January 9, 2015, in a previous session of Congress, but was not enacted.
+This bill was introduced on January 9, 2015, in a previous session of Congress, but it did not receive a vote.

 Jan 9, 2015